 It’s one thing stating the benefits of your product; it’s another thing proving that the outcome actually occurs.
-On EdTech Impact, we ask our providers to describe the features of their product, as well as specify the specific outcomes they’re intended to deliver.
-Our users then rate each outcome individually when leaving a review.
+On EdTech Impact, we ensure providers not only outline their product features, but also specify intended outcomes.
+Users then rate these outcomes in their reviews, providing valuable feedback.

-In the context of online tutoring systems, these key elements include:
+In the realm of online tutoring platforms, essential elements to consider encompass:

-GoStudent: “It is clear that technology is set to play a central role in the continued advancement of the structure of education: the continued implementation of hybrid learning, the introduction of AI-enhanced education, and increased engagement with virtual reality.
+GoStudent: “Technology is set to play a central role in the continued advancement of the structure of education: the continued implementation of hybrid learning, the introduction of AI-enhanced education, and increased engagement with virtual reality.
 These new formats, whilst allowing students and teachers to benefit from more personalised learning programmes, will have a natural impact on how the tutoring system operates.

-Tutors must therefore embrace what lies ahead, adapting to changes in how information is consumed, and developing new skills in line with society’s demands.”
+Tutors must embrace what lies ahead, adapting to changes in how information is consumed and developing new skills in line with society’s demands.”

 Manning’s Tutors: “While AI and chatbot technologies serve to remove burdensome and repetitive tasks from teachers, they also introduce great challenges to how pupils are assessed.
 The old “don’t just copy Wikipedia” might evolve to “don’t just get AI to write your essay” – an evolution in instruction.